 |Analytical Writing||0 to 6 ( half point increments)|

 As already mentioned above, the Quantitative Reasoning and Verbal Reasoning are scored on single point increments for every correct answer.
 Therefore, the final score is based on the number of correct responses given in the exam.
 As you are well aware, both the Quantitative and Verbal Reasoning sections are computer-adaptive, which means the level of difficulty of the next section depends upon your performance in the previous section.
 Therefore, you must keep in mind that your final score depends on how well you score in both the sections.
-All of the questions have equal significance towards your final GRE score.
+All of the questions have equal significance towards your total GRE score.

 The total GRE score calculation is done when your raw score is converted into a scaled score through a process called equating.
 The equating process ensures that any minor difference (with regards to the difficulty level) in different test editions due to the section wise adaptive nature of the exam is accounted for.

 On the other hand, the Analytical Writing section is scored in half point increments and has a total score of six points.
 The essay is first evaluated by an experienced and trained human rater.
 They are trained analysts on ETS essay grading.
 A human rater assesses the essay on various parameters like the writing proficiency, clarity, ability to convey the message precisely, coherence, vocabulary, etc. After this assessment, the essay is once again graded by an e-rater, which is a computerized program developed by ETS.
 In the event that both scores match, an average of the scores becomes the final score.
 If there is a discrepancy between both the scores, the essay is once again graded by another human rater and the final score is the average of both scores given by the human raters.
 We hope you now have a better understanding of how the GRE scores are calculated.

-The GRE scores are valid for a period of five years and you are allowed to attempt the exam upto five times in a year with a 28 day window between each attempt.
+The GRE scores are valid for a period of five years and you are allowed to attempt the exam up to five times in a year with a 28 day window between each attempt.

 Besides a total score, as mentioned above, there’s also a percentile score.
 This score reveals the percentage of GRE test-takers who have scored lower than you.
 A percentile ranking of 85% means 25% of candidates have scored better than you and you have scored better than 85% of the test takers.